EagleEyeisu/FlightSoftware/README.txt.txt

 DIRECTORY PURPOSE:
-	Holds all software for the Eagle Eye program.
+	Holds all software/libraries/files for the Eagle Eye program.

 -------------------------------------------------------------------------